What types of students earn their degree through SJVC online?

 All online students have access to our help desk.
 Students can contact a technical support representative who can assist them remotely.
 Even from across the country, remote access allows an SJVC technical support representative to fix a student’s problems so they can finish their work.
 If a student has a problem relevant to the coursework, they can submit a request to their instructors for help online.

 Our instructors are people who truly care about the success of our students.
 Not only are they educated in the area they teach, but they have practical experience in the field.
 No matter what the problem is, they will do their utmost to help.
 They are not only committed to the success of the student, but also the integrity of the institution, holding their students to a high standard of conduct and excellence.
 Our online instructors are 100% dedicated to student success.

 Regular communication with instructors is facilitated through coursework and email.
-Your student advisor is also available for general questions and assistance via email, phone, text, and bomgar.
+Your Admissions Representative is also available for general questions and assistance via email, phone, text, and Bomgar.

-The technical requirements of the online school are listed here.
+The technical requirements of the online courses are listed here.
 In short, you will need a PC with Windows Vista or newer, or a Mac with a Windows virtual machine.

-Internet access is necessary to complete SJVC’s Online programs.
-A DSL or Cable internet is required.
+Internet access is necessary to complete SJVC’s online courses.
+A DSL or cable internet is required.
 Dial-up or cellular air cards are not supported.

-The online programs use a combination of traditional textbooks and e-books, but the majority of books assigned will be textbooks.
+The online courses use a combination of traditional textbooks and e-books, but the majority of books assigned will be textbooks.
 Depending on the specific program, additional learning software might be used.